In this post I’ll show you the best exercise to activate your gluteus medius muscle.

 Most exercises that target GM are usually isotonic, meaning the muscle is either shortening or lengthening.
-This is not the best way to improve a muscle’s ability to contract.
-Which is what we really mean when we talk about ‘activating’ a muscle.
+This isn’t necessarily the best way to improve a muscle’s ability to contract.

-Switching to isometrics some years ago was a game changer in terms of improving outcomes for my clients.
-This is because isometrics improve the communication between the muscle itself and the central nervous system.
+Incorporating isometrics has improved outcomes for my clients.
+This is because isometrics have the potential to improve the communication between the muscle itself and the central nervous system.

 So what are isometrics?

 Isometrics are muscle contractions without movement.
-Performing them gently in the muscle’s shortened position will provide benefit throughout the range.
+Performing them in the muscle’s shortened position will usually provide benefit throughout the muscle’s range.

 Not only will you feel the difference, you will see the difference as your range of motion improves.

 Start in the position shown below.
-Slowly slide the target side leg directly out to the side into abduction as far as it will go.
+Slowly abduct the target side leg without moving your pelvis.

 Use the middle fibres version to begin with.
 This is achieved by ensuring your knee is pointing towards the ceiling throughout.